lc4695/ProgrammingLibraries/README.md

-## Programming Libraries
+## Programming Tools

-This document lists some different, certain purposes of Python and R libraries.
+This document lists some different, certain purposes of Python and R tools.

-# Python
+# Python Libraries

 ## EDA